IBM-Cloud/vnf-samples/catalog_img_id_multinic_vsi/README.md

 ## Prerequisites

 - Have access to [Gen 2 VPC](https://cloud.ibm.com/vpc-ext/).
-- The given VPC must have at least one subnet with one IP address unassigned - the Ubuntu 18.04 VSI will be assigned one IP Address from the user provided subnet as the input.
+- The given VPC must have multiple subnets with one IP address unassigned in each of the subnets - the interfaces of Ubuntu 18.04 VSI will be assigned one IP Address from each subnet provided as the input from the user.
 - The image id of the Catalog image needs to be obtained using the `ibmcloud is images` command from the CLI.

 ## Costs